 In one sense, it feels like a long time until any of this effort will pay off.
 But I promise – it’s going fast and these family traditions matter!
 Even easy ideas set the tone for meaningful celebrations in future years to come.

 To that end, pray and ask God what might work for Advent with toddlers in this season of your family’s life.
 And then, do what works for you.

-If what works for you is a beautiful hand-sewn calendar with tiny felt pockets, great.
+If what works for you is an heirloom wooden calendar or beautiful hand-sewn calendar with tiny felt pockets, great.

 If what works for you is no advent calendar, then great!